Sources of support

 - The Alcohol Test on the DrinkCoach website allows you to anonymously find out if you are drinking at harmful levels and to get advice and information about alcohol.

-- The Alcohol Wellbeing Advisors (currently available in Chichester, Crawley, Horsham and Mid Sussex are now providing telephone support (or video calling/text support) for people who feel they are drinking a bit too much, a little too often.
-Contact your local Wellbeing Hub to make an an appointment.
+- Our Alcohol Wellbeing Advisors are now providing telephone support (or video calling/text support) for people who feel they are drinking a bit too much, a little too often.
+See our Alcohol Wellbeing Advisors page for contact details.

 - DrinkCoach online coaching is for anyone wanting to reduce their drinking.
 If you are tired of hangovers, costs and the impact on your health, our alcohol specialists can help you identify and achieve your drinking goals.
 DrinkCoach is professional, convenient and confidential.
 You can access the service anywhere and at anytime it suits you: weekdays, evenings and weekends.
 All you need is a Skype connection.
 If you live and/or work in West Sussex, enter the promo code WSWELL when booking your free sessions.
-For more information on DrinkCoach download the DrinkCoach information leaflet or visit the DrinkCoach website.
+For more information visit the DrinkCoach website.

 - DAWN, the West Sussex Drug and Alcohol Wellbeing Network, provides support to people of any age, who are looking to reduce or stop their drinking.